-The information we collect may be collected via our Sites, our call centre, our questionnaires/surveys, our representatives or appointed agents in overseas destinations, or our social media channels.
+The information we collect may be collected via our Sites, our call centre, our questionnaires/surveys, our representatives or appointed agents in overseas destinations, our hotel, airline and supplier partners within the UK or overseas or our social media channels

 It would be helpful to start by explaining some key terms used in this policy:

 |We, us, our||Destination 2 Limited trading as Destination 2|

 |Personal information||Any information relating to an identified or identifiable individual|

 |Special category personal information||Personal information revealing racial or ethnic origin, political opinions, religious beliefs, philosophical beliefs or trade union membership

 Genetic and biometric data